Battle of Barnet: Fighting in the mist

 Oxford retraced his steps through the fog back to the fight.
 His group arrived, unexpectedly, at Montagu's rear.
 Obscured by the fog, Oxford's "star with rays" badge was mistaken by Montagu's men for Edward's "sun in splendour".
 They assumed their allies were Edward's reserves and unleashed a volley of arrows.
 Oxford and his men immediately cried treachery; as staunch Lancastrians, they were wary of Montagu's recent defection.
 They struck back and began withdrawing from the battle.
 Their shouts of treason were taken up and spread quickly throughout the Lancastrian line, breaking it apart as men fled in anger, panic and confusion.
 As the fog started to dissipate, Edward saw the Lancastrian centre in disarray and sent in his reserves, hastening its collapse.
 Cries of Exeter's demise from a Yorkist axe resounded across the battlefield from the Lancastrian left, and amidst the confusion, Montagu was struck in his back and killed by either a Yorkist or one of Oxford's men.

 Witnessing his brother's death, Warwick knew the battle was lost.
 He made for the horses in an attempt to retreat.
 Edward recognised his victory was at hand, and—deciding that Warwick was more valuable alive than dead—sent the order and dispatched his guards to bring back the earl alive.
 Several chroniclers have suggested that the king thought Warwick would again be a valuable ally if persuaded back to the Yorkist cause.
 Historian Michael Hicks, in contrast, suggests that Edward wanted to capture the earl for public execution rather than as a gesture of mercy.
-Regardless of the king's intent, Warwick died in the Lancastrian rout.
+Regardless of the king's intent, Warwick died in the Lancastrian rout: when fleeing the field he was struck off his horse and killed.

 A miniature model reproduction of the Battle of Barnet can be found at the Battle's natural interpretive centre, The Barnet Museum.